dawi2332/realpath/README.md

 realpath(3)

 ## COPYRIGHT
-    Copyright © 2017 David Winter
+Copyright (c) 2017 David Winter
 License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.